 Shoko’s Summer Sesame Chicken Salad was Chad’s favorite.
 Poached and cooled ginger chicken is shredded and placed over a bed of smashed cucumbers, tomato wedges, and green onions.
 It is drizzled with a lemony soy vinaigrette.
 Definitely a delightful, light salad for beating the summer heat.

 I made the Sweet Potato Tempura Fritters (and shiitake mushrooms, onions, and a green bell pepper) to accompany the Shrimp Tempura.
 The crisp tempura batter gave way to a creamy interior.
-I paired the tempura with matcha salt, but Samuels also includes a recipe for a Tempura Dipping Sauce.
+They were also delicious paired with the matcha salt.

 I just love the colors of this Matcha Chocolate Coffee Cake.
 A basic vanilla cake batter is divided into three with 1/3rd being combined with melted chocolate and another 1/3rd combined with matcha.
 The three colors are divided among mini loaf pans and baked until lightly golden.
 The small size from the mini loaf pans (they can also be made in 1 large pan) makes them perfect for entertaining and pairing with tea/coffee.